 In some cases, patients don’t have any symptoms and the infection or inflammation is detected during a routine exam.
 Because dental issues can linger well below your gumline, it’s essential to have routine dental exams and cleanings two times per year, or as recommended by Dr. Kaplan.

-Dr. Kaplan begins by making an opening in the tooth, removing the nerve and the surrounding tissue, and shaping the canals.
-During this procedure, he rinses the tooth with different solutions to destroy any lingering bacteria.
+One of the doctors at Compassionate Endodontists New York/NYC will begin by making an opening in the tooth, removing the nerve and the surrounding tissue, and shaping the canals.
+During this procedure, they rinse the tooth with different solutions to destroy any lingering bacteria.
 If the treatment isn’t done in one visit, the tooth is then filled with a temporary filling.
 Medication is placed inside the tooth that works between visits, and then the temporary filling is placed on top.

-During the second step, he flushes the root surface with a new irrigant designed to remove small crystals.
+During the second step, they flush the root surface with a new irrigant designed to remove small crystals.
 This also disinfects the canal space and walls of your tooth.
 The new irrigant destroys a different class of bacteria than the first one.
-Dr. Kaplan also uses ultrasonic energy to help the solutions penetrate into your tooth, so the entire area is disinfected.
+The doctor will also use ultrasonic energy to help the solutions penetrate into your tooth, so the entire area is disinfected.
 Usually the root canal is completed during this second visit, unless the tooth is still infected.

 After the root canal is finished, you’ll then be referred back to your general dentist for the appropriate restoration.
 Sometimes a simple filling is adequate, but sometimes a crown is needed.
 Ultimately, this tooth will function just like all of your other teeth, so you won’t even know it’s there.

-After your root canal, Dr. Kaplan’s staff will call you to make sure that you’re doing well, and to answer any post-procedure questions.
+After your root canal, the staff at Compassionate Endodontists New York/NYC will call you to make sure that you’re doing well, and to answer any post-procedure questions.
 They also offer free periodic follow-up visits for up to two years, to make sure that there’s no infection or any other problems.

 Losing a tooth should always be the absolute last resort.
 When you have a tooth extracted other teeth may shift, causing your bite to get misaligned.
 Plus, you risk losing bone tissue, which can put other teeth at risk as you age.